-All paper flyers posted on campus must first be approved by the Office of Student Life located in King Hall.
+All paper flyers posted on campus must first be approved by the Office of Student Life located in King Hall with the TMU stamp of approval by the Executive Assistant.
 Flyers may only be posted in approved locations.
+Any posters without the stamp will be taken down.